Table of Contents

 A burnt offering was the slaying of an animal to draw closer to God.
 The word offering is from the Hebrew word “qorban” which means “to draw near” or “to approach.”
-The practice of burnt offering appears in the Bible from the beginning of time.
-We read about it at the time of Cain and Able (Genesis 4), at the time of Noah (Gneiss 8:20), at the time of Abraham (Genesis 22), and at the time of the Exodus (Exodus 10:24-29).
+The practice of these offering appears in the Bible from the beginning of time.
+We read about it at the time of Cain and Able (Gen. 4), at the time of Noah (Gneiss 8:20), at the time of Abraham (Gen. 22), and at the time of the Exodus (Ex.
+10:24-29).

 In the wilderness, God gave the Israelites specific guidelines as to the types of burnt offerings and what they represented.
-Burnt offerings were of two kinds, mandatory and voluntary:
+There were two types of offerings, mandatory and voluntary:

-First-The mandatory burnt offerings were also divided to 2 kinds:
+First-The mandatory offerings were also divided to 2 kinds:

 - Those that were done at set times and were presented by the priests on behalf of the whole nation.
 Such were: